mrvautin/metaget/readme.md

 # metaget

-A Node.js module to fetch HTML meta tags from a remote URL
+A Node.js module to fetch HTML meta tags (including Open Graph) from a remote URL

 ## Installation